RESOURCE TYPE

 February 2020

-Explores the strategies that have been deployed in transit and other related industries in order to attract, retain, and advance women in a variety of roles.
+This TCRP report explores the strategies that have been deployed in transit and other related industries in order to attract, retain, and advance women in a variety of roles.
+It includes a survey of current representation of women, barriers faced, and diversity initiatives in the transportation industry, as well as case studies from several major transit agencies.

 January 2020